mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/design-properties.md

 When using CSS classes, you should keep a few things in mind:

-* CSS classes are case insensitive, but it is highly recommended to use the exact casing when using them in your *design-properties.json* file.
+* CSS classes are case insensitive, but it is highly recommended to use precise casing when using them in your *design-properties.json* file
-* When specifying a CSS class for a design property (such as for a **Toggle** or for a **Dropdown** option), it is also possible to use multiple CSS classes.
+* When specifying a CSS class for a design property (such as for a **Toggle** or for a **Dropdown** option), it is also possible to use multiple CSS classes
-* When referring to a CSS class in *design-properties.json*, do not use `.` at the start of your class names.
+* When referring to a CSS class in *design-properties.json*, do not use `.` at the start of your class names
-* A design property or specific option of a design property can also apply multiple CSS classes.
+* A design property or specific option of a design property can also apply multiple CSS classes

 In your apps theme, you can create CSS classes as such: